Solomon Islands says China deal won't include military base | Law-Order

 Seeking to counter international fears over its new security alliance with China, the Solomon Islands said Friday it won't allow China to build a military base there.

-But that insistence will do little to ease concerns about the pact from the nation's traditional partners that include New Zealand, Australia and the United States.
+But that insistence will do little to ease concerns about the pact from the nation's traditional partners that include New Zealand, Australia and the US.

 The leader of neighbouring Micronesia added his voice to those expressing trepidation by invoking the bloody battles of World War II and warning that the pact could again see the South Pacific region become a battleground for much larger powers.